For years now this simple recipe continues to be my favorite for delicious pancakes.

 Additional ingredients for added flavor:

 - I most often add organic almond flavoring into the batter.
-I love the light almond flavor so I add a full Tablespoon.
+I love it so I add a full Tablespoon.
 You may add any flavoring you like.

 - Nuts and seeds!
-We love nuts and seeds!
-Any nuts and seeds will do.
-Each week differs according to my mood.
+Love those nuts and seeds!
+Whatever suits my mood.
 Sometimes I put nuts and seeds in the batter to cook with the pancakes and or I will also add some to the top of the pancakes after they cook.
-Some of our favorites are walnuts, pecans, sunflower seeds, and pumpkin seeds.
+Some of my favorites are walnuts, pecans, sunflower seeds, and pumpkin seeds.

 - Spices.
 If you want a heavier “fall” flavor, add cinnamon, clove, nutmeg and coriander or just grab your pumpkin pie spice mix.
 If going for these flavor combinations you also may want to use a heavier flour such as Bob’s Red Mill gluten free all purpose flour.